julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 Yes.
 St. Brigid, St. Helen, and St. Michael sometimes absorbed older rowan lore, making it both magical and “holy.”

 ### **Should modern witches plant rowan by the door?**
 If it suits your land and climate, absolutely.
-Also, **[Witches Use Rosemary to Guard the Front Door](/why-witches-plant-rosemary-front-door/)**.
+Also, see why **[Witches Use Rosemary to Guard the Front Door](/why-witches-plant-rosemary-front-door/)** for an alternative threshold protection strategy.

 ---